Writing an outline for your essay requires you to come up creative ways of structuring your ideas.

 Taking the time to draft an outline:

 - can help you determine whether your ideas connect to each other

-- decide what order of ideas works best
+- will help you decide what order of ideas works best

-- identifies where gaps in your thinking may exist
+- will identify where gaps in your thinking that may exist

-- identifies whether you have sufficient evidence to support each of your points
+- will identify whether you have sufficient evidence to support each of your points

 A good outline is important because:

 - You will be much less likely to get writer's block because an outline will show where you're going and what the next step is.
 Use the outline to set goals for completing each section of your paper.

 - It will help you stay organized and focused throughout the writing process and helps ensure the flow of ideas in your final paper.